 That is the purpose of the book of Leviticus.

-God is saying to these people of Israel, "I have separated you from all the nations around you in order that you might be mine."
-When we Christians read this, we must understand that we are the people of God today.
-What God said to Israel he also says to us, for in the new relationship we have in Jesus Christ there is neither Jew nor Gentile; there is but one man, one body in Christ.
+God is saying to these people of Israel, "You shall be holy to me, for I the LORD am holy, and I have separated you from all the nations around you in order that you might be mine."
+When we Christians read this we must understand that we are the people of God today.
+What God said to Israel he also says to us, for in the new relationship we have in Jesus Christ there is neither Jew nor Gentile - there is but one man, one body in Christ.
 The promises which appear in picture form in the Old Testament belong also to us who live this side of the cross.
+We will see more of this as we go on.

-Perhaps you were turned off right away by the word "holy" in this passage.
-I don't know what you think "holy" means, but you probably read into it things from your past experience which make it unpalatable to you.
+Perhaps you were turned off right away by the word holy in this passage.
+I do not know what you think holy means.
+You probably read into it things from your past experience which make it unpalatable to you.
 Most of us associate it with some kind of grimness.
-We think "holy" people are those who look as if they have been steeped in vinegar or soaked in embalming fluid.
+We think of holy people as those who look as if they have been steeped in vinegar or soaked in embalming fluid.
 I used to think of the word that way, and holiness was not attractive to me at all.
 It repelled me.
-But I ran across a verse in Scripture which spoke of "the beauty of holiness," (Ps.
-29:2, KJV) and I asked myself, "What in the world is beautiful about holiness?"
-When I found out, I had to agree that holiness is indeed a beautiful thing.
+But I ran across a verse in Scripture which spoke of "the beauty of holiness" {cf, 1 Chr 16:29, 2 Chr 20:21, Psa 29:2, 96:2}.
+I asked myself, "What in the world is beautiful about holiness?"
+When I found out I agreed that holiness is indeed a beautiful thing.

 But most of us react initially to this word as did the little girl who happened to see a mule looking over the fence at her.
-She had never seen a mule before, and she said to it, "I don't know what you are, but you must be a Christian -- you look just like Grandpa."
+She had never seen a mule before, and she said to it, "I don't know what you are, but you must be a Christian - you look just like Grandpa."

 Others associate it with strangeness, apartness, as though holy people are weird, peculiar individuals who live out in the desert somewhere, remote from the rest of us.
-They are "different."
+We think of them as "different."

 But the Bible itself suggests none of these ideas concerning holiness.
-If you want to get at the meaning of this word, you must go back to its original root.
+If you want to get at the meaning of this word you must go back to its original root.
 This word is derived from the same root from which a very attractive English word comes.
-This word is wholeness.
-So holiness means wholeness, being complete.
-And if you read wholeness in place of holiness everywhere you find it in the Bible, you will be much closer to what the writers meant.
-We all know what wholeness is.
-It is to have together all the parts which were intended to be there, and to have them functioning as they were intended to function.
+This is the word wholeness.
+So that holiness means "wholeness," being complete.
+And if you read wholeness in place of holiness everywhere you find it in the Bible you will be much closer to what the writers of that book meant.
+We all know what wholeness is:

+- it is to have together all the parts which were intended to be there, - and to have them functioning as they were intended to function.

 That is what God is talking about.
 He says to this people, "you shall be whole, because I am whole."
 God is complete; he is perfect.
 There is no blemish in God; he lives in harmony with himself.
 He is a beautiful person.
 He is absolutely what a person ought to be.
 He is filled with joy and love and peace.
 He lives in wholeness.
-And he looks at us in our brokenness and says to us, "You too, shall be whole."
+And he looks at us in our brokenness and says to us, "You, too, shall be whole."